refugee women onsite taylor construction diversity

 Taylor understands that women play a critical role in construction and we’re actively working to drive gender balance across our business, and the industry.
 We’ve developed an industry-leading engagement program to help us do just that – Taylor Women in Construction (TWIC).
 Through TWIC, we work to strengthen internal and industry connections for all our female team members across all facets of the business.

-Leading the way, over 50% of women at Taylor are employed in construction roles, well above the Australian industry average of 33%.
+Leading the way, almost 60% of women at Taylor are employed in construction roles, well above the Australian industry average of 33%.
 (2021 figures)

-Women make up 50% of the annual Cadet intake at Taylor.
+Women make up at least 50% of our annual Cadet intake at Taylor.

 At Taylor, we’re raising awareness of the challenges women face in our industry, taking positive action to redress the balance, and celebrating the multi-talented women breaking new ground in property and construction